Techtile: a Flexible Testbed for Distributed Acoustic Indoor Positioning and Sensing: Acoustic Research and Development

 \subsection{Distributed Sensing}

 A lot of distributed microphones can contribute to a more accurate localization and sensing system since there is more redundancy and reverberation effects can therefore be tackled.
 Using this setup, the influence of the number, selection, and position of the microphones on, for example, the accuracy of the position determination can be investigated.
 Two different setups with another nature of the mobile node can be distinguished: a low-power mobile speaker based mobile node and an ambient noise based mobile node.
 The latter option enables sound detection and classification for, e.g. assisted living.
+A performance assessment of an indoor positioning system requires a large number of spatial 3D samples.
+Since this involves a very intensive and time consuming measurement process, prone to human error, an automated rover~\cite{newTechtilePaper} was developed.